kendraliu/Binary-Prediction-with-Deep-Learning-Neural-Network/README.md

 - The changes in number of neurons and acitvation functions do not seem to have a big effect.
 The removal of outliers doesn't either.
 Future attempts may focused on re-selecting the input data for the training:
     - Perhaps dropping more columns selectively may yield better results.
     - PCA might be able to help with that, which wasn't used on the input data in this project.
+    - Adjusting the ratio of training and test data.